 I’ve recently been informed that the area we moved to has one of the most consistently high pollen counts in the country.
 True or not, I look like I’m leaving a trail of magic fairy dust behind every time I drive away.

 Since I need to be able to see the road when I’m dusting the town with my special fairy blend, I mixed up my own windshield washer fluid that is cheap, non-toxic, and can be used to clean other things.

 Pour the rubbing alcohol into the empty jug.
 Fill the jug with water, leaving room for the soap.
-Slowly add the soap to the jug.
+Slowly add the soap and optional food coloring to the jug.
 Cap the jug and gently tip upside down a few times to mix ingredients.
 Pour windshield wiper fluid into the correct compartment under your car hood.

-UPDATE: If you live in a colder climate, use 90% isopropyl alcohol in the winter to prevent the washer fluid from freezing.
+If you live in a colder climate, be sure to use 99% isopropyl alcohol to prevent the washer fluid from freezing.

 - Use this wiper fluid to clean the rest of the windows in your car or your home.